capaj/jspm-react/README.md

 ```

 ## Why choose this over webpack boilerplate?
 Webpack's offering is good, but it is a big hack which lacks robustness.
-Even such basic thing as component event listeners is not working with webpack hot reloading.
-JSPMs module system is fast, robust, safe and it will not suprise you-ES6 modules are much predictable when ho reloaded, than raw React components.
+Even such basic thing as component event listeners is not working properly with webpack hot reloading.
+JSPMs module system is robust and safe.
+It will not suprise you-ES6 modules are very predictable when hot reloaded, much more than raw React components.
 Try it for yourself.
+Speed is certainly not the issue anymore.

 ## Styles
 Make your own style pipeline, this boilerplate doesn't offer one.
 Me personally, I am fine with inline styles inside my react components most of the time, but that is just me.